-- a. a maximum vertical dimension of 1.5m from ground level for any single retaining structure; or - b. where incorporating a retaining structure greater than 1.5m in height, the retaining wall is stepped, terraced and landscaped as follows: - i. maximum 1m vertical, minimum 0.5m horizontal, maximum 2m vertical (refer figure below); - ii.
+- b. where incorporating a retaining structure greater than 1.5m in height, the retaining wall is stepped, terraced and landscaped as follows: - i. maximum 1m vertical, minimum 0.5m horizontal, maximum 2m vertical (refer figure below); - ii.
 Maximum overall structure height of 3m; or d. where incorporating benching along the long axis (from front to rear boundary):

-- where incorporating benching along the short axis (from side to side boundary) of a lot: - The difference between levels at each boundary is no greater than 4m per lot; - ii. each bench has a maximum height of 2m (refer Figure below); or
+- c. where incorporating benching along the short axis (from side to side boundary) of a lot: - i.
+The difference between levels at each boundary is no greater than 4m per lot; - ii. each bench has a maximum height of 2m (refer Figure below); or

-- i. each bench has a maximum height of 2m; - lots orientate up/down the slope (refer Figure ii. below).
+- i. each bench has a maximum height of 2m; - ii. lots orientate up/down the slope (refer Figure below).